We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 • Fishing Bat surveys: This river survey involves travelling along the river for a 1hr period during dusk recording the number of fishing bats seen flying over the river.
 The students will also use a batbox (ultrasonic bat detector) to help detect and identify the bats.

 • Night-time amphibian floating meadow surveys: An auxiliary boat is driven into a raft of floating vegetation and students spend 15 minutes searching for amphibians within 2m around the boat.
-Upon detection individuals are captured and morphological measurements taken.
+Upon detection individuals may sometimes be captured and morphological measurements taken.
 Amphibian species are used as biological indicators and the survey identifies species using the floating vegetation as breeding platforms.

 Amazonian Wildlife and Conservation course